zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Victoria:  Do you have the new J.McQ album?
 He’s my favor ite artist.
 I just got it and I like all of the tracks on it.

 J.D.:  No, I haven’t heard it yet.
-Do you have it on yo ur MP3 player?
+Do you have it on your MP3 player?

 Victoria:  Yeah, here, I’ve cued up the first track.